ewrogers/gala-docker/README.md

 ### Docker

 You will first need to install Docker on your host machine (including VPS instances).

-I personally find [Vultr](https://www.vultr.com/?ref=8801319) to be one of the most affordable VPS providers.
+I personally find [Vultr](https://www.vultr.com/?ref=8809552-6G) to be one of the most affordable VPS providers, feel free to signup with the link for a $100 credit.

 - **Windows**: [Install Docker on Windows](https://docs.docker.com/docker-for-windows/install/)
 - **macOS**: